nus-cs2103-AY2324S1/ip/docs/README.md

 Expected Outcome:

 ```
-Here are the matching tasks in your list;
+Here are the matching tasks in your list:
 1. [D] [] Submit ip (by: Sep 20 2023 2359)
 ```